bdevore/getcleandata/Codebook.md

 # Getting and Cleaning Data Course Project Codebook
+The codebook describes the column names, positions, data meaning, and enumerates factors for each of the data elements within each row of data.
+The meaning of the  fields from the raw data set can be found [here] (UCI HAR Dataset/features.txt) with additional descriptive information located in the [feature_info.txt] (UCI HAR Dataset/feature_info.txt) file.

 | Column No | Column Name | Description | Range |
 | ----------| ------------|-------------|-------|